When People Lie About You and Other Wrongs Leaders Experience

 - Manipulating and deceiving.

 Time doesn’t heal all wounds.
-Some people die with old wounds bound to their hearts.
-Sometimes time makes wounds hurt more.
+Some people die with old wounds gnawing at their hearts.
+Resentment makes wounds hurt more.

 A person who handles wrongs wrongly hangs on to offenses in order to justify wrong behavior.